Our senior team is built of professionals with decades of experience as advisors, bankers, lawyers, and compliance managers.

 He is also a Senior Advisor to Neuberger Berman and Wilshire Funds Management, and serves on the boards of Nasdaq Private Markets and the Investment Advisor to the Value Line Funds.
 He is the best-selling author of the Alternative Answer and Three Moves Ahead, a Contributing Editor to Investment News, and appears frequently across the business media.
 He holds Series 7, 24, and 63 securities licenses.
 Check the background of this investment professional on FINRA’s BrokerCheck

-Tom has over 25 years experience in the financial, marketing and technology industries and is the firm's Chief Operating Officer.
-He also manages the firm's Compliance Services group providing regulatory compliance consulting services to the alternative investment industry.
+Tom has over 25 years experience in the financial, marketing and technology industries and manages the firm's Compliance Services group providing regulatory compliance consulting services to the alternative investment industry.

 Tom has significant experience as a practicing attorney in real estate, corporate finance and business law and is a member of the Massachusetts Bar.
 As the head of the firm's Compliance Services group, Tom directs all regulatory compliance consulting for the firm and holds chief compliance officer and general counsel positions for several of the firm's clients.

 Tom holds a B.A. in Economics from Harvard University and a JD degree from Boston College School of Law.